lgou2w/HoYo.Gacha/README.md

 No need for a local proxy server.
 Just read the chromium disk cache file and request the api endpoint.

+> I'm learning Rust, and there can be a lot of problems with code design.
+Contributions and pull requests are welcome.

 ## Reference

 https://www.chromium.org/developers/design-documents/network-stack/disk-cache/